AutoTask Terminology

 • Ticket Categories and How to Use Them

 The ticket options all flow from the category.
 So it's important to start with the correct category.
-When you create a ticket, choose the category before doing anything else.
-The ticket's category can change as our knowledge of the underlying issue ...
+Ticket Category Best Practices and Tips When you create a ticket, choose the category before doing anything else.
+The ticket's category can change as ...

 • Deferred tickets